-This Slow Cooker Beef Brisket is infused with warm, savory flavor and is deliciously tender for an easy, hands-off recipe that will have all your guests drooling!
-Pair it with a refreshing green goddess salad dressing and creamy one pot mac and cheese, and experience your new favorite dinner!
+This Slow Cooker Beef Brisket, infused with warm, savory flavor, is deliciously tender and oh-so-easy to make!
+Pair it with a refreshing green goddess salad dressing and creamy one pot mac and cheese, and you’ll have all of your guests drooling!

 What Is Beef Brisket?